Numerical gravitational backreaction on cosmic string loops from simulation: Strings and our loop population

 \section{Strings and our loop population}

 The most important parameter for a string network is the energy scale $\eta$ of its associated symmetry-breaking creation process.
-The linear energy density $\mu$ of a string (which is also the tension) is proportional to $\eta^2$, and the core width $\delta$ to $\eta$.
-The gravitational effects of a string are given by the dimensionless quantity $G\mu$.
+The linear energy density $\mu$ of a string (which is also the tension) is proportional to $\eta^2$, and the core width $\delta$ to $1/\eta$.
+The gravitational effects of a string are given by the dimensionless quantity $G\mu$, where $G$ is Newton's constant.
 Current non-observations of strings set an upper bound on $G\mu$ around $10^{-10}$~\cite{NANOGrav:2023hvm}, which (assuming particle-physics-model couplings of order 1) would give $\mu\sim 10^{18}\,\text{kg/m}$ and $\delta\sim 10^{-30}\,\text{m}$.

 The symmetry-breaking process produces a network of long (horizon-spanning) strings and closed loops of string; the motion and in particular intercommutation of these long strings produces further loops, and it is this population of loops which we are interested in studying.
-For loops, length is proportional to energy, and each loop has some associated (invariant) length $L$.
+For a loop with total energy $E$, we define its invariant length as $L=E/\mu$ (to distinguish from \emph{physical} length, which generally changes as the loop stretches and contracts over the course of its oscillation).
 The length scales of the loops run from the astrophysical down to the microscopic, but the small values of $\delta$ we consider indicate that $\delta\lll L$ effectively always; as a consequence, we work in Nambu-Goto dynamics, treating strings as one-dimensional objects with length and tension (linear density) only.